folio-org/folio-org.github.io/doc/setup.md

     git submodule foreach 'git checkout master && git pull origin master' git commit ...

 Now when people update their local checkout, then some git clients do not automatically update the submodules.
-So they need to follow with 'git submodule update'.
+If that is the case, then follow with 'git submodule update'.

 This part can be automated with client-side git hooks.
 Create the following two shell scripts: